donejs/presentations/canjs-meetup/slides.md

 * 0.1 second – users feel like their actions are directly causing something to happen on the screen.
 * 1 second - users notice the short delay, but they stay focused on their current train of thought.

---
+-- centered

 ![lr-one](img/live-reload/lr-1.png)

---
+-- centered

 ![lr-two](img/live-reload/lr-2.png)

---
+-- centered

 ![lr-three](img/live-reload/lr-3.png)

---

-Show files reloading in the network tab.

 --